saltnlight5/myschedule/README.md

 # Project

-MySchedule is a web application for managing Quartz Schedulers.
+The MySchedule is a Java based web application for managing Quartz Schedulers.

 For more information, see project home at http://code.google.com/p/myschedule

+This is a developer README file.
+For end user README file, see myschedule-package/README.md

 # Getting the source code